When packing plein-air gear, don’t take too much equipment.

 - a camera – for recording the scene in case you have to finish what you started in your studio.

 Are you an oil painter?
-I’d advise you to take with you a wet-pannel carrier – a dust-free painting storage.
-Purchase it or make it with your own hands.
+If so, I’d advise you to take a wet-panel carrier as dust-free painting storage.
+You can buy one or make it yourself.

 - a hat with a wide brim;